 What do I do within the TNA?

 As a trustee, I help with decision making within the charity and we take care of all the bits ‘behind the scenes’.
-I also run the support group for North West of England and you will also see me popping up in the zoom calls for the Nottingham support group too, alongside John.
+I also run the support group for North West of England and you will also see me popping up in the zoom calls for the other support groups too.
 You will also find me on the Facebook page, posting updates and replying to some of your messages.
 When we run our national zoom calls, I moderate these meetings behind the scenes and get your questions sent across to our CEO and the hosting medical professional.

 What do I get out of working with the TNA?